carrierdown/recurse/README.md

 - Focus on minimal syntax
 - Many existing implementations focus heavily on synthesis.
 Since re<urse is focused purely on sequencing, it can focus on a few simple constructs and should therefore be easy to learn.
-- It is designed to augment you're existing workflow rather than adding yet another environment, meaning that it works by scripting an existing host like Ableton Live, Bitwig Studio, or Renoise.
-In fact, it _only_ works in conjunction with an existing DAW - it produces no audio or midi output on it's own.
+- It is designed to augment your existing workflow rather than adding yet another environment, meaning that it works by scripting an existing host like Ableton Live, Bitwig Studio, or Renoise.
+In fact, it _only_ works in conjunction with an existing DAW - it produces no audio or midi output on its own.

 ### Status